atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 We will also store any additional data about yourself that you will make available through your social profile on our site or messages that you will publish using site's features.

-## Who has access to information about me?
+## Who has access to information about you

 Your username as well as any other information about yourself that you will decide to make available through your profile or forum messages is accessible by everyone who accesses the site.